A mental health outreach clinic

 Our impact to date

-As of March 2016, 140,357 people including those affected by mental illnesses, their carers and family members have been supported through our programme in Ghana.
+As of June 2016, 143,316 people including those affected by mental illnesses, their carers and family members have been supported through our programmes in Ghana.

 Hse.
 No. 23, Fuo Residential Area